All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pricing for online GLP-1 services varies significantly across platforms.
 Leading telehealth providers typically charge between $99 and $299 monthly, which usually includes the physician consultation, medication, and shipping.
 Some platforms offer tiered pricing based on medication type, with compounded semaglutide often priced lower than brand-name Ozempic or Wegovy.

 Medication access represents a key advantage of online platforms.
 Many offer both FDA-approved brand medications and compounded alternatives, providing options when brand drugs face shortages or prove cost-prohibitive.
-Compounded GLP-1 medications contain the same active ingredients as brand versions but are prepared by specialized pharmacies, often at significantly lower costs.
+Compounded GLP-1 medications are compounded preparations related to brand versions but are prepared by specialized pharmacies, often at significantly lower costs.

 Shipping typically occurs within 3-7 business days, with medications arriving in temperature-controlled packaging to maintain stability.
 Most platforms provide injection supplies, alcohol swabs, and detailed administration instructions.
 Some offer additional support tools like mobile apps for dose tracking, side effect monitoring, and direct messaging with healthcare providers.